vallode/smol/README.md

 # Smol

-A stupid simple URL shortner
+A stupid simple URL shortner mostly for personal use

-## Build flow

-`source {your environment}`
-``

 Currently in a beta format, links will be wiped but is reliable enough to use.